uvhat/krita_clipping_layers/README.md

+### 4) Fix non-zero fading for Gaussian mask in autobrush.
-4) Another related fix for soft brushes - fixed fading of gaussian mask for auto brushes.
+Another related fix for soft brushes - fixed fading of gaussian mask for auto brushes.
 In Krita gaussian mask with max softness setting never reaches zero value - it usually stucks on 2-3 (in 8 bit) for large brushes diameters, and this cause a very noticeable "border" or additional banding pattern on dabs overlaps areas.
 I adjusted gaussian mask calculation to allow it fade to zero smoothly.

-5) Added new blending mode - Wash Alpha Build.
+### 5) Added new blending mode - Wash Alpha Build.
 This is identical to CSP/IllustStudio "with maximum overlap" mode and creates much better blending for soft brushes with preventing alpha accumulation between dabs in the same stroke.
 The usual Krita Wash mode has an issue - when you draw low opacity segment of stroke above already drawn high opacity segment of stroke this creates incorrect and weird "border" or "gap".
 This makes building smooth soft gradients extremely hard compared to how CSP/IllustStudio do this in max overlap mode.
 This issue resolved in Wash Alpha Build.

 Krita Wash:
 <img width="400" alt="wash_gaps_krita" src="https://github.com/user-attachments/assets/23b8703c-ddf1-4dc3-8f81-c83f85b7305c" />